-The cosmetology program is designed to incorporate the theory and laboratory experiences required to achieve the basic competencies necessary for a career in cosmetology and/or nail technology.
+The cosmetology program is designed to incorporate the theory and laboratory experiences required to achieve the basic competencies necessary for a career in cosmetology, nail technology and/or cosmetology instructor.
 Students are introduced to the most current techniques based on the National Cosmetology Association Trend Releases.
 Frank Phillips College is dedicated to providing each student with competencies that will meet the demands of today's full-service salons.
 Satisfactory completion of the total required hours of instruction entitles the student to a certificate of completion.
 The issuance of this certificate is considered evidence that the holder is qualified to take the examination given by the Texas Department of Licenses and Regulation.
 The capstone experience for this program of study is the State Board of Cosmetology Exam.
-Individuals passing the state examination qualify to practice as licensed beauticians in the state of Texas.
+Individuals passing the state examination qualify to practice as licensed cosmetologists in the state of Texas.

 The demand for cosmetologists in today's market is constant as the working population seeks out cosmetic services more frequently.
 Cosmetologists may specialize in hair design, cutting, perming, coloring and/or make-up.
-Although many cosmetologists are self-employed as stylists, business opportunities are also available in the following occupation areas:
+Although many cosmetologists are self-employed as stylists, business opportunities are also available in the following occupational areas: consultant, supply distributor or instructor.